khora-seule/URN/readme.md

 ---

-## Important Note About Release 0.1
+## Important Note
-As of the initial release, URN only works in an obvious way for `term` files containing only one `term`.
+As of the initial few releases, URN only works in an obvious way for `term` files containing only one `term`.
 This is because scope is purely structural in URN, so all "top-level" `terms` behave according to extrinsic equality -- including during rewriting.
 Since only one Rewrite step is occuring at a time, and scope is only structural, if one top-level `term` is rewritten to be identical to another current top-level `term`, then URN proceeds to ignore the multiplicity, since the rewrite will be identical for both `terms`.
 This means that -- at the moment -- in order to have URN behave as expected, it will need to be the case that all of the rewrite paths of each `term` in a `term` file are disjoint i.e. none of the rewrite paths have any intermediate `terms` in common.
-This limitation isn't ideal for several reasons, and the implementation -- and likely specification -- of the language will change to enable multiple `terms` in future versions.
-Likely the following 'major' version will support this.